 - Potatoes — store in a cool, dry and dark place and your bag should last 3 weeks.

-- some people don’t like potatoes because they’re “starchy” but I have an aversion to them because they’re both filling and affordable.
+- some people don’t like potatoes because they’re “starchy” but I have an affinity to them because they’re both filling and affordable.
 If you have a little extra money, buy red potatoes which possess slightly more nutrients (and flavor!) than Idahos.
 Regardless, these tubers make a smashing baked or smashed potatoes.

 - Tough leafy greens – kale, collard greens, cabbage; they’ll last about 3 weeks in the fridge